 - Register your Brand, Campaign use case (i.e., marketing vs transactional), and associated long codes.

-- Provide your aggregator with the registered Brand ID, Campaign ID, and associated 10DLC.
+- Provide your SMS aggregator with the registered Brand ID, Campaign ID, and associated long code.

 - Aggregators will notify you when technical setup has been completed.

 This provisioning process is like the highly regulated approval process for U.S. short codes.
-If you want to ensure your messages get delivered and don’t get blocked, it is better to use a registered 10DLC for your brand.
+If you want to ensure your messages get delivered and don’t get blocked, it is better to use a registered long code for your brand.

 - You have the option to enable voice, SMS, and MMS on the same phone number